poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 ## April
 ![Seattle skyline from a cruise]({{ "/img/2017-in-review/april_2017.jpg" | absolute_url}})
-*I had never gone to a SASA (South Asian Student Association) / ISA (Indian Student Association) formal the whole time I was at UW until this year, when I decided it was something I should cross off my bucket list as a senior.
+*I had never gone to a SASA (South Asian Student Association) / ISA (Indian Student Association) formal while I was at UW until this year, when I decided it was something I should cross off my bucket list as a senior.
 Held on an Argosy cruise with a view of the Seattle skyline, this was a night of Bollywood music and dancing at its best.
 Afterwards, we hungrily devoured Greek fries on the Ave.*